Rock music in Russia: Punk music movement

 The Soviet Union punk-rock culture started in the 1980s, mostly as a protest movement against the corruption of the regime and the sense there was "no future".
 It differed from British punk culture in that the Soviet Union did not have an explicit class society, and the society as such was communist; as a result, Soviet punk became a protest against the social climate of the time.
 Soviet punks usually wore boots and coats found in military shops.
 While in the UK punk arose partly as a protest against more-established rock-music genres like progressive rock or glam rock, in the Soviet Union all rock music remained in the underground, which made for a certain solidarity between punk-rock fans and other rock fans in Russia.

 Aside from the traditional anarchist ideology, many Russian punks belong to the National Bolshevik movement (with its founder Eduard Limonov, being a punk himself in his youth) and Yegor Letov, the godfather of Russian punk, linking it to the movement.

 Yegor Letov is considered the godfather of Russian punk with his band Grazhdanskaya Oborona, which started performing in the early 1980s.
 During Soviet times, the band frequently got in trouble with the authorities, and each of the members was arrested for their activities at some point.

 Mikhail Gorsheniov, the lead singer of horror punk band Korol i Shut.

 In the late 1980s another band started operating in Russia, reaching a cult status: Sektor Gaza.
 They proclaimed themselves as "kolkhoz punk rockers", mixing elements from Russian village life with punk music.
 However, while some called the band "original" and "true folk punk", others criticized the band's style.
 Mikhail Gorsheniov from Korol i Shut said: "Sektor Gaza were never a part of the punk rock wave!
 They have no idea in music at all".

 Another cult band formed a few years later was Korol i Shut, introducing horror punk, using costumes and lyrics in the form of tales and fables.
 Through sophisticated texts and themes not usually explored by punk, and through a sophisticated punk sound, Korol i Shut achieved the status of one of the most popular bands in Russia.

 Tatars

 Traditionally, Tatar rock music has been a Tatar language version of rock music in Russia.
 Therefore, the lyrics and vocals take priority over instrumental sounds.
-Some of the earliest Tatar rock bands were Soviet bands Saq-Soq and Bolgar, as well as Başqarma from Finland, all bands active in the late 1980s.
+Some of the earliest Tatar rock bands were Soviet bands Saq-Soq and Bolgar, as well as Başkarma (by the Tatar diaspora in Finland), all bands active in the late 1980s.
 Today, the most popular Tatar rock bands are Alqanat (since 2005) from Aqtanış and Xat (since 2001) from Sarman.
 Some other popular bands are KGB, Yar band, İlsöyä Bädretdineva, İsmail, rhymes and 116.

 Other pop-rock groups include Malaylar, Yarda and Ataqlı Radio Şäxeslär.
 Pop singer Alsou has sung, at times, in her native Tatar.